WSXL2,left, and WSXL1, at the beginning

 Re-imagine themes, motifs, and processes

 One way to add cohesion between older and a new work is to replay a process or theme from the earlier piece.
-For example, I brushed lemon yellow to larger works.
-Similarly, I added the same colour of oil-based printing ink to each “Moving On” works at the beginning.
+Just as I had begun with same colour of oil-based printing ink in the “Moving On” works, likewise, I brushed lemon yellow to larger works.
+Furthermore, I applied many layers of cooler primary colours in a textural fashion.

 Change Up Medium